varnish/docker-varnish/README.md

 * port `80` for *plain HTTP*
 * port `8443` for the *PROXY protocol*

-If the Varnish container sits behind a loadbalancer or proxy server that speaks the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), you can connect to Varnish on port `8843`.
-Under all other circumstances, a connection must be made on port `80`.
+> See [TLS section](#tls) for more information about the primary *PROXY protocol* use case.

 Varnish will run with a default memory storage size of `100M`.
 The `SIZE` *environment variable* can be used to extend the size.

 # TLS

-If you want to connect to Varnish via *HTTPS*, you'll need to terminate the *TLS* connection elsewhere. *TLS termination* can be done on some loadbalancers, but the Varnish ecosystem also provides *a purpose-built TLS terminator* called [Hitch](https://hitch-tls.org/).
+If you want to connect to Varnish via *HTTPS*, you'll need to terminate the *TLS* connection elsewhere. *TLS termination* can be done on some loadbalancers or proxy servers, but the Varnish ecosystem also provides *a purpose-built TLS terminator* called [Hitch](https://hitch-tls.org/).

-Hitch supports the *PROXY protocol* and is transparent to Varnish.
+Hitch supports the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) and is transparent to Varnish.
 The *PROXY protocol* has the ability to keep track of *the original client IP address*.

-Varnish also supports this, and will automatically take this IP address and assign it to the `X-Forwarded-For` request header.
+> Hitch, or any other TLS terminator that supports the *PROXY protocol* will connect to Varnish on port `8443`.

 # Image documentation